You can build your Flutter applications in Appcircle for iOS or Android platforms.

-On push with selective tags: Whenever a commit includes one of typed in tags, the build is triggered.
+- On push with selective tags: Whenever a commit includes one of the typed in tags, the build is triggered.
 You can specify tags with Unix shell-style wildcards to trigger builds.

 For signing iOS apps, press add, select the bundle ID from the first dropdown and then select a compatible provisioning profile (added from the signing identities module) from the second dropdown.

 Signing Flutter Android Applications

 Here, please select the Android Keystore you added in the Android Keystores section.
 For signing Android apps, simply select a keystore (added from the signing identities module).

 The next step on build configuration is Distribution.